 Some plants have jobs to do, and groundcover plants are a great example.
-They cover the ground in poor soil, facing fierce full sun conditions without the luxury of extra water.
+They cover the ground in poor soil and face fierce, full sun conditions without the luxury of extra water.

 Of course, they must be quite attractive and have a spreading growth habit.
 The ultimate goal of a groundcover shrub is that you can plant them and forget them.